precisely/gene-panel-curation/genes/COMT.md

 * Avoid [ionizing radiation, smoking, metals, and high oxygen atmospheres](https://www.cancer.gov/about-cancer/causes-prevention/risk/diet/antioxidants-fact-sheet#q1).
 * Consider a diet higher in [antioxidants, including vitamins C and E, and selenium, as well as carotenoids, such as beta-carotene, lycopene, lutein, and zeaxanthin](https://nccih.nih.gov/health/antioxidants/introduction.htm).
 * Consider eating [red and purple berries like blueberries and cranberries, orange and dark, leafy green veggies like pumpkin and spinach, tomato, red grapes, and peanuts](https://www.fruitsandveggiesmorematters.org/what-are-phytochemicals).

-<# T19943884C (T;T) #>

-# Normal Function

-The COMT enzyme is fully functional.

-# What should I do about this?

-No therapies are medically indicated at the moment.

 <# T19950010G (G;G) #>